 SEO, or Search Engine Optimization, is all about using free SEO tools to get to the top of Google’s free listings.
 I teach two day SEO trainings at AcademyX in San Francisco, one day workshops at BAVC, and a five week evening course at Stanford Continuing Studies in Palo Alto (Silicon Valley).
 Wherever you are in the San Francisco Bay Area – from San Francisco to Oakland to San Jose – you can take a San Francisco SEO class from me.

 Note: my San Francisco SEO training is now incorporated in my class at Stanford Continuing Studies course on SEO and social media marketing, entitled “Marketing without Money.”
+I teach the course both online for Stanford and at the Stanford campus in Palo Alto, California.

-- Note: Fill out the form below to receive an email alert when the Stanford registration is open:
+- Fill out the form below to receive an email alert when the Stanford registration is open:

 SEO Topics Covered at My San Francisco Classes Include –